damsunshine/Data-Analyst/README.md

 # Data-Analyst
-This project was conducted as part of the 6-month Full-Stack Data Analyst program at Growia, during which I successfully obtained both Beginner and Intermediate-level certifications.
+This project was completed during the 6-month Full-Stack Data Analyst program at Growia, where I earned Beginner and Intermediate certifications.
+The analysis and Python coding were done using Jupyter Lab.